For this Mumbai collector, ‘Gandhi is all around him’

 Building, one object at a time

 Asked about his fascination with Gandhi, Jhunjhunwala is silent for a moment, contemplating his answer; perhaps because he has thought of Gandhi every day in the past five decades.
-“It was because of his path of Ahimsa?—non violence,” says Jhunjhunwala.
+“It was because of his path of Ahimsa—non violence,” says Jhunjhunwala.
 “He was a champion of liberty.”

 But Gandhi’s quotes are why he likes the leader best, confesses Jhunjhunwala.
 Many freedom fighters fought for India’s independence from British occupation, choosing the path of violence, says Jhunjhunwala, but several of these names seem to have disappeared in the annals of history.
 “They didn’t think that war (against the British) could be won without violence.
 This is my thinking.”
 He believes that it was Gandhi’s values that set him apart from his contemporaries and is also one reason why Gandhi is recognized and commemorated world over, 71 years after his death.